 For people with diabetes, exercise typically lowers blood glucose.
 But sometimes exercise can raise blood glucose.
 This can happen when you are low on insulin.
 As you exercise, your liver converts stored glycogen into glucose to use for energy and pumps it into your bloodstream.
 If there’s little insulin available, your muscles can’t use the glucose and your blood glucose level will rise.
 If you have even a trace of ketones when you begin your exercise and your blood glucose rises as you exercise, the amount of ketones in your blood may rise as well, particularly if you have Type 1 diabetes.
 Although diabetic ketoacidosis as a result of exercise is very rare, it is possible, so precautions need to be taken.
 The American Diabetes Association guidelines for exercise, blood glucose, and ketones are as follows:

-- Avoid exercise if blood glucose levels are greater than 250 mg/dl and ketones are present.
+• People with Type 1 diabetes should avoid exercise if blood glucose levels are greater than 250 mg/dl and ketones are present.

-- Use caution if blood glucose levels are greater than 300 mg/dl and ketones are not present.
+• They should use caution if blood glucose levels are greater than 300 mg/dl and ketones are not present.

 If your blood glucose level is higher than 250 mg/dl, you do not have ketones in your blood or urine, and you want to exercise, I recommend starting your workout then stopping after 15 minutes to see if your blood glucose level is rising or dropping.
 If it’s dropping, it’s OK to continue exercising.
 If it’s rising, you should stop exercising and follow your doctor’s recommendations for treating high blood glucose.